 1. Quality Review

-Encourage universities and specialist medical colleges to devise and implement internal review processes by which they can evaluate the quality of Indigenous health curriculum and the effectiveness of initiatives to support the succesful participation of Indigenous people in medical education programs.
+Encourage universities and specialist medical colleges to devise and implement internal review processes by which they can evaluate the quality of Indigenous health curriculum and the effectiveness of initiatives to support the successful participation of Indigenous people in medical education programs.
 The university and specialist medical college audits and evaluations will assess the:

 - Quality of Indigenous health curriculum; and